port-labs/port-docs/docs/software-catalog/scorecard/scorecard.md

 ## What is a Scorecard?

-**Scorecards** enable us to create a set of rules that will determine our Port entity's level based on its properties.
+**Scorecards** enable us to create a set of rules that will determine the level of our Port Entities, based on their properties.
 Each scorecard has a set of rules that affects its total level, a rule has a `level` property which is one of the following: `Gold`, `Silver` or `Bronze`.
-Each rule has specific conditions and when they pass the scorecard level increases.
+Each rule has specific conditions, and the scorecard level increases when they pass.

 **For example**, to keep track of your organization's `Services` maturity, we can create a set of scorecards on top of a `Service` [Blueprint](../blueprint/blueprint.md) that will keep track of their progress, here are some scorecards that we can set: